Settorezero/Arlok/docs/assembly.md

 - Put the 2 wires from the 3xAA battery holder in the `VDD` screw terminal, red wire in the `+`.
 If you see the `L1` led turning on, move the `POWER` switch on the shield in the opposite position.
 - Put the 2 wires from the 4xAA battery holder in the `VSERVO` screw terminal, red wire in the `+`.
 If you see servo moving, push the button/turn the lever.

-### STEP 16
+### STEP 15
 - Attach the round servo hub in the groove of the wheels using 2 self-tapping screws coming from the servo kit.
 Screw heads will go outside (part of the wheel without the grove).
 The notch of the hubs will go toward the servo shaft.
 Follow the pictures:

 ![servo hub orientation](../media/instructions/arlok_servo_hub_orientation.png)
 ![servo hub orientation](../media/instructions/arlok_servo_hub_orientation2.png)

-- Attach the wheels to the servos using screws from the servo kit through the horn.
+- Attach the wheels to the servos using the small self-tapping screws from the servo kit through the horn.

-### STEP 17
+### STEP 16
 Place the O-Ring on the wheels.
-Don't use cyanoacrilate glues.

-### STEP 18
+### STEP 17
 Load first the [explorer example](../arduino/explorer).
-Read the readme document in the folder for doing the setup procedure
+Read the readme document in the folder for doing the setup procedure.
+[Here is an italian guide about the setup procedure](https://youtu.be/qzJxrcuSvpU).